• Skip to primary navigation

 • Roll the dough into tablespoon-sized balls, then roll the balls in granulated sugar.

-• Store leftover gingersnaps by themselves in a metal cookie tin to keep them crisp for up to 1 week.
+• Store leftover gingersnaps by themselves in a metal tin container to keep them crisp for up to 1 week.
 (Storing them in plastic containers and bags or with other cookies will soften them.)

 Notes